cuhk-eda/dr-cu/README.md

 "Dr. CU: Detailed Routing by Sparse Grid Graph and Minimum-Area-Captured Path Search", submitted to IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD).

-This version of code supports [ISPD'18 benchmarks](http://www.ispd.cc/contests/18/#benchmarks) and is consistent with a recent submission to TCAD.
-A more updated version with the adaption to [ISPD'19 benchmarks](http://www.ispd.cc/contests/19/#benchmarks) and some further enhancement will be released later.
+(This version of code supports [ISPD'18 benchmarks](http://www.ispd.cc/contests/18/#benchmarks) and is consistent with the TCAD submission.)

-## How to Build
+## 1. How to Build

 **Step 1:** Download the source code.
 For example,
 ~~~